amhuang/udp-chatapp/README.md

         - `msg`: Direct chat message
         - `ack`: ACK for direct chat
 - The header and data are separated by `\n`.
 - The data may be the message body, a client name, ACK, etc. The server and clients respond to the data accordingly based on the command.
+For some features, the data includes both a client name and message.
+These are separated by`\n`.
+- Server and Client receive incoming messages of up to 2048 bytes in length.
+This accomodates a message body of up to 2000 chars.
+The remaining 48 chars are reserved for client names (up to 40 chars), the header (up to 5 chars), and up to two `\n` separating the header from the message body and/or the client name from the message.

+## Implementation

+Each of the 5 required chat app functionalities have been implemented according to the project specifications.
+The server also prints out messages informing the user of what actions it is taking.
+Any additional features are mentioned below.

 ### `ChatApp.py`
 - Reads command line arguments and checks their validity.
-    - A name is validated by checking if it is under 40 alphanumeric characters
+    - A name is validated by checking if it consists of 40 of fewer alphanumeric characters.
-    - An IP address is validated by checking if it can be convertd into an IPv4Address object
+    - An IP address is validated by checking if it can be convertd into an IPv4Address object.
-    - Port numbers are checked to be between 1024-66535
+    - Port numbers are checked to be between 1024-66535.
 - It then runs the program by instantiating a Client or Server object and calling `run()` on either.

 ### `server.py`
-This defines a Server class which is created by `Chatapp.py` in server mode.
+Defines a Server class which is created in server mode by `Chatapp.py`.

 #### Initialization
-- `run()` is called on a Client object in `ChatApp.py` which binds the server's socket and starts a while loop to receive messages.
+- `run()` is called on a Server object in `ChatApp.py` which binds the server's socket and starts a while loop to receive messages.
+Accepts messages up to 2048 bytes.
-- Incoming messages can have of a max length of 2048.
-This accomodates a message body of up to 2000 chars.
-The remaining 48 chars are reserved for client names (up to 40 chars) and the header (up to 6 chars).
 - The message header and body are split by `\n`, and the server takes appropriate action based on the header.

 #### Register